 South African Veterinary Foundation Bursary Fund

-Bursary applications for 2019 are closed.
+Bursary applications for 2020 are now open.

 The South African Veterinary Foundation has 2 bursaries available valued at R10 000 each in conjunction with Lakato Veterinary Wholesalers.